I asked a lady I like to order food so I pay; her order costed Gh1400 - GH man

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!

-A young man has recently taken to social media to share a recent experience of his friend with a girl he likes at the University of Ghana.
+YEN.com.gh earlier reported that a young man recently took to social media to share a recent experience of his friend with a girl he likes at the University of Ghana.

-The post sighted by YEN.com.gh on the Twitter timeline of @niiamar13550066 had him revealing that his friend had a crush on a girl who called him one day and told him that she is hungry.
+The post on the Twitter timeline of @niiamar13550066 had him revealing that his friend had a crush on a girl who called him one day and told him that she is hungry.

 As a great opportunity for the young man to win some points, his friend asked the girl to order food from Bolt food so he pays.